w3c/wot-thing-description/explainer/Explainer11.md

 The latest list of implementations can be found in the [implementation report](https://w3c.github.io/wot-thing-description/testing/report11.html) or in the [developer space](https://www.w3.org/WoT/developers/) at the W3C WoT main page.

 ## Related Work
-There are already several service description languages on the market.
+There are already several interface description languages on the market.
-However, most of them do not focus on IoT application cases and do not support IoT-based protocols like MQTT, CoAP, Modbus, etc.
+However, most of them do not focus on IoT use cases and do not support IoT-based protocols such as MQTT, CoAP and Modbus, or some are also very specific to a particular application domain.
-In addition, the alignment of a semantic approach is also missing to enable the reuse of existing domain usages and to increase interoperability in IoT scenarios.
-In the following, well-known service description languages are listed:
+In addition, the alignment of a semantic approach (e.g., based on RDF) is also missing to enable the reuse of existing domain usages to increase interoperability in IoT scenarios.
+In the following, well-known description languages are listed:

 * WSDL: Around 15 years ago, [WSDL](https://www.w3.org/TR/wsdl20/)
   was quite popular to describe SOAP based web services and to realize